Sebastian1981/DataAnalytics/cv.md

 - Lecturer for teaching physical principles within lectures and seminars in the fields of physics, medicine, medical physics and medical engineering
 - Publication of research results in national and international peer-reviewed journals and at research conferences
 - Reviewer for various international research journals for imaging methods

+## Education

+**10/2008 – 06/2013 | Preparation of a Doctoral Thesis (Grade: "Magna Cum Laude")**\
+**Insitute of Computer Assisted Clinical Medicince | University Medicince Mannheim | Heidelberg University**\
+**Mannheim, Germany**
+- Prototype development of fast MRI imaging sequences in C++ to robustly measure neural activity in the human brain; Working title: "Functional magnetic resonance imaging with high spatial and temporal resolution, using EPI combined with various k-space undersampling techniques at 3 Tesla"
+- Evaluation of complex fMRI studies in Matlab based on 3D-image data and time-series data
+- Publication of research results in national and international journals and at research conferences